Over the course of my professional career, I’ve been a part of countless one-on-one meetings, as both manager and employee.

 If you work hard to foster positive, trusting relationships with your people over time, and you adhere to the practices covered in this article, you’ll be able to weather those little storms that come.

-The main purpose of a one-on-one (1:1) meeting is to foster positive and productive relationships between you (the manager) and the individual members of your team.
+The main purpose of a one-on-one (1:1) meeting is to foster positive and productive relationships built on mutual trust between you (the manager) and the individual members of your team.

 One-on-one meetings are also sometimes referred to as “check-in’s”, “one-with-one’s”, “one to one meetings”.

-While the terminology may differ from company to company, the purpose remains the same: one on one meetings are important meetings that provide you and each of your employees with a regularly scheduled forum to come together, communicate, and help each other grow personally and professionally.
+While the terminology may differ from company to company, the purpose remains the same: one on one meetings are important meetings that provide you and each of your employees with a regular meeting to come together, communicate, and help each other grow personally and professionally.

 Effective 1:1 meetings are a simple but powerful tool that can foster positive relationships with your team members by giving you each the opportunity to:

-Minimize surprises, particularly negative ones, during formal annual reviews or performance reviews.
+- Minimize surprises, particularly negative ones, during a formal annual review or performance review.

 It’s important to emphasize that a one-on-one conversation involves two people—you and your team member.
-Great managers know that communication must go both ways.
+Any great manager knows that communication must go both ways.
 An effective 1:1 is a bi-directional exchange of information and expectations.

 For example, in most 1:1 meetings you’ll probably ask your team member some version of, “How are you doing?”, to get a sense of how they’re feeling about work, life, work/life balance, or whatever—just as human beings.
 They may ask the same question of you, and it’s important that you share equally to build trust.